 © Denzil Green

-Left on its own, the avocado tree could grow 60 to 80 feet tall (18 to 24 metres), but in orchards its height is kept down to about half of that to make the fruit easier to harvest.
+Left on its own, the avocado tree could grow 18 to 24 metres tall (60 to 80 feet ), but in orchards its height is kept down to about half of that to make the fruit easier to harvest.
 (Coincidentally, the Dutch introduced the same technique of keeping cinnamon trees short to make them easier to harvest.)
 Avocado trees need anywhere from 4 to 7 years before they will start fruiting in any useful quantity.

 Avocado grown from seed rarely produces good-tasting fruit; commercially, it is propagated by grafting.

 Unlike many fruits which will not ripen after they are picked, avocados will not ripen until they are picked.
 Consequently, growers simply let some varieties, such as Reed Avocados, sit on the trees until needed.
 Picking them hard probably actually suits producers just fine, as it makes them less of a worry to ship.
 The avocados are shipped in coolish containers so that they don’t ripen during shipping, and arrive ready at the stores for final ripening at home by consumers.